INVOLUNTARY / Trailer

 -Sam Brooks, Director of Public Policy at the National Consumer Voice for Long-Term Quality Care, Washington DC.

-Involuntary is the first film in a collection of narrative shorts which explores themes of moral responsibility through the lens of our treatment of older adults.
-All the film's storylines center around elder abuse, elder care, and the egregious, ongoing practice of patient dumping (the "dumping" of vulnerable older adults to homeless shelters, bus stops and sometimes the street from hospitals and nursing homes).
+Involuntary is a short film that explores themes of moral responsibility through the lens of our treatment of older adults.
+The film centers around elder abuse, elder care, and the ongoing practice of patient dumping (the "dumping" of vulnerable older adults to homeless shelters, bus stops and other inappropriate locations.

-With our fictional film, Involuntary, viewers experience the film largely from the perspective of the fractured terrified mind of our protagonist, Carlton, a victim of the heinous practice of patient dumping.
-Carlton is a forgotten man who has forgotten who he is.
-Through Carlton, we hope to give voice to our older adults who are overlooked and forgotten in this country.
+Through, Involuntary, viewers experience the film largely from the perspective of the fractured, terrified mind of our protagonist Carlton.
+He is a forgotten man who has forgotten who he is.
+Through Carlton's eyes, we hope to give voice to our older adults who are overlooked and forgotten in this country.

 Our collective empathy for older adults often becomes frayed.
 Perhaps our fear of death, as a society, clouds our most basic humanity towards those who are the closest to it.